AmitSamra/AmazonOrderHistory/README.md

 ![PurchasesByYear](https://github.com/AmitSamra/AmazonOrderHistory/blob/master/img/PurchasesByYear.png)

-It seems I spend the most amount in March, July and August and not during Christmas.
+It seems that I spent the most amount in March, July and August and not during Christmas.

 ![PurchasesByMonth](https://github.com/AmitSamra/AmazonOrderHistory/blob/master/img/PurchasesByMonth.png)

-Is there any particular day that I purchase more frequently?
+Is there any particular day that I purchased more frequently?
 Yes, Monday.
-I seem to order more in the beginning of the week, likely due to the chances of things being delivered quickly.
+I seem to haved ordered more in the beginning of the week, likely due to the chances of things being delivered quickly on a weekday.

 ![PurchasesByDay](https://github.com/AmitSamra/AmazonOrderHistory/blob/master/img/PurchasesByDay.png)

-Most of my purchases on Amazon are for Computers and Electronics equipment.
+Most of my purchases on Amazon were for Computers and Electronics equipment.

 ![PurchasesByCategory](https://github.com/AmitSamra/AmazonOrderHistory/blob/master/img/PurchasesByCategory.png)

-The two categories account for nearly 50% of my Amzon purchases.
+The two categories accounted for nearly 50% of my Amazon purchases.

 ![PurchasesByCategoryShare](https://github.com/AmitSamra/AmazonOrderHistory/blob/master/img/PurchasesByCategoryShare.png)

-Almost 60% of my transaction are with Amazon as the seller.
+Almost 60% of my transactions were with Amazon as the seller.

 ![TransactionsBySeller](https://github.com/AmitSamra/AmazonOrderHistory/blob/master/img/TransactionsBySeller.png)

-But Amazon accounts for 75% of my purchase spend.
+But Amazon accounted for 75% of my purchase spend.
 Perhaps it's the generous returns policy for goods sold directly by Amazon.

 ![PurchasesBySeller](https://github.com/AmitSamra/AmazonOrderHistory/blob/master/img/PurchasesBySeller.png)